Integrating OWASP ZAP in DevSecOps Pipeline

 Security and innovations have often been at contrast positions when it comes to the development of new products and services.
 In a Rapid Application Development Cycle (DevSecOps), security teams often initiated DAST tools to locate vulnerabilities just before the launch of a new product or a new version of the previously-launched product.
 This became non-scalable and extremely time-consuming, mainly with strict sprints for quick releases with no substantial long-term security-related benefits.
 Fortunately, there are a few tools that could automate a good part of this system.

 Zed Attack Proxy (ZAP) from OWASP is one of the most widely used security scanners for applications.
-This manual describes the step-by-step process for integrating the OWASP ZAP plugin with Jenkins – the favourite CI/CD (Continuous Integration/Continuous Development) platform in the world.
+This manual describes the step-by-step process for integrating the OWASP ZAP plugin with Jenkins – the favorite CI/CD (Continuous Integration/Continuous Development) platform in the world.

 To start with, go to Plugin Manager on Jenkins and open Available tab.
 Now, search OWASP in the search bar and it will show Official OWASP ZAP plugin.
 Select and install it.